Vector04/tudelft-thesis-template/README.md

-# Victor's Thesis template

-This repository provides a customizable Typst template for creating a professional thesis using typst
+This repository provides a Typst template to write a thesis in the TU Delft style.

 ## Installation (For local use)
 1. Make sure you have typst installed.